philipashlock/mediawiki-to-markdown/README.md

 1. With help from the filter tool at the top of 'All Pages', copy the page names to convert into a text file (one file name per line).
 1. MediaWiki -> Special Pages -> 'Export'
 1. Paste the list of pages into the Export field.
+1. Check: 'Include only the current revision, not the full history'
    Note: This convert script will only do latest version, not revisions.
-1. Check: 'Include only the current revision, not the full history'
 1. Uncheck: Include Templates
 1. Check: Save as file
 1. Click on the 'Export' button.
+1. An XML file will be saved locally.
+1. Use this convert.php script to convert the XML file a set of GFM formatted pages.

 In theory you can convert to any of these formats… (not tested):
     https://pandoc.org/MANUAL.html#description

 Updates and improvements are welcome!
 Please only submit a PR if you have also written tests and tested your code!
 To run phpunit tests, update composer without the --no-dev parameter: